 - A PhD is not enough gives a great overview of what grad school is like and what to expect afterwards

-- DJ Strouse’s excellent all-encompassing guide to applying to grad schools
+- DJ Strouse’s excellent guide to applying to grad schools

 - Philip Guo’s PhD Grind gives a realistic look at grad school